 Technology isn’t only about improving how we already do things, in some cases it enables us to do things we couldn’t do before.
 That’s certainly what we see in the work of the Ocean Reef Group, which is experimenting with growing a range of produce in pods situated beneath the sea.
 We’re not talking about fish farming here, these crops include red cabbage, lettuce, beans basil and strawberries – have you ever eaten sea strawberry?

-Take a look at this Real Times article explaining how M2M solutions can improve wine production, and do explore other ways Orange Business Services can improve your business processes.
+Take a look at this Real Times article explaining how M2M solutions can improve wine production, and do explore other ways Orange Business can improve your business processes.

 I've been writing about technology for nearly 20 years, including editing industry magazines Connect and Communications International.
 In 2002 I co-founded Futurity Media with Anthony Plewes.
 My focus in Futurity Media is in emerging technologies, social media and future gazing.
 As a graduate of philosophy & science, I have studied futurology & foresight to the post-grad level.